WebAssembly/tool-conventions/Signatures.md

 It satisfies the following requirements:

-- Is is possible to verify a module before execution.
+- It is possible to verify a module before execution.
 - It is possible to add signed custom sections to an already signed module.
 - It is possible to verify a subset of the module sections, at predefined boundaries.
 - The entire module doesn't have to fit in memory in order for a signature to be verified.